Flipkart’s on-off-on-off-on-off deal to acquire Snapdeal is now officially dead

 SAIF Partners closes new $350M fund for India’s resurgent tech startup scene

 What a difference a week makes.
-Less than seven days after Flipkart’s much-rumored acquisition of Snapdeal appeared to be nearing completion after months of speculation, the deal has officially died.
+Less than seven days after Flipkart’s much-rumored acquisition of Snapdeal appeared to be nearing completion following months of speculation, the deal has officially died.

 All that stood between a reported $900-$950 million acquisition was the approval of Snapdeal’s board, but now talks are over and Snapdeal will continue on as an independent company.
 Rumors of a coming-together began in April.